 - In terms of pay, the salary provisions of current KVTES salary appendices are complied with.

 – Appendix 1: Salary appendix for health care workers (corresponds to KVTES appendix 3)

-– Appendix 2: Salary appendix for social services personnel, basic social welfare and health care services personnel and personnel working within the supply of medicines (corresponds to KVTES appendix 4).
+– Appendix 2: Salary appendix for social services personnel, basic health and social services personnel and personnel working within the supply of medicines (corresponds to KVTES appendix 4).